 Description of Risk Remedial action taken Projected Time scale to resolve the issue Failure of DE/DoF to guarantee NICIE Pension Liability Reported to BoD/External Auditor.
-Continue to monitor and liaise with DE/DoF of any potential increases regarding non-guarantee from NILGOSC (NICIE Pension provider) Completed June 2020 Failure to find a solution to NICIE accommodation to meet staff needs.
+Continue to monitor and liaise with DE/DoF of any potential increases regarding non- guarantee from NILGOSC (NICIE Pension provider) Completed June 2022

+Description of Risk Remedial action taken Projected Time scale to resolve the issue Potential NIPSA Claim re employee damages.
+NIPSA is taking actions on behalf of members regarding changes to regulations to pension rules re age discrimination.
+Ongoing Solicitors contacted and ongoing liaison to mitigate against claim.
+Potential for inescapable legal bill bid.
+Failure to have adequate insurance in place.
+Insurance clarified in letter to Chair and details on file re potential claims other than contents Insurance cover.
+Noted in CRR Submit business case re future Insurance re potential move.
+September 2022 Failure to find a solution to NICIE accommodation to meet staff needs.
 Engagement with DoF (Department of Finance) James House project team re potential move to new location.
-Business Case submitted to IMIE (Irish Medium and Integrated Education) regarding accommodation.
-NICIE understands Economists in the Department are reviewing the Business Case.
-QUB (Queens University Belfast) has agreed to roll over monthly lease for College Gardens until outcome of Business Case for Accommodation is Ongoing and NICIE awaiting Business Case approval to stay temporarily in College Gardens known.
-NICIE awaits response from IMIE Limited DE budget for parental ballots and financial support for Transforming schools.
+Business case currently with DoF/DE for approval NICIE awaiting Business Case approval.
+Limited DE budget for parental ballots and financial support for Transforming schools.
 Requested that IMIE apply for more financial support for the five new Transforming schools for the next five years from Monitoring Round.
-Ongoing CEO has been given assurances Failure to Strategically plan for IE (Integrated Education) NICE will: Continue to present evidence to support its concerns about the potential conflict of interest of EA (Education Authority) as Managing Authority of Controlled Schools and lead body for that the Cross Directorate Group has been set up in March 2022.
-NICIE CEO has been invited to present to EA Board on the 31 March 2022 planning as included in recommendation 12 of the Strategic Investment Board report on Strategic Area Planning.
-Continue to represent the Integrated schools at Area Planning groups, articulating the out workings of the statutory duty, to the EA.
-Ensure Cases for Change are robust and reflect a robust evidence base to support DP (DEVELOPMENT PROPOSAL) for approval; and Continue to work with the EA to ensure a Memorandum Of Understanding (MOU) and Cross-Directorate Group (CDG) are in place by the end of March 2022.
-DE IMIE could give a presentation to EA CDG regarding the Statutory duties.
-CEO to draft a paper on Support for development of IE and invite EA, CSSC and DE AP (Area Planning) and IMIE to discuss and identify roles and responsibilities for each organisation in relation to Controlled Integrated Schools.
+March 2023 Failure to Strategically plan for IE (Integrated Education) Continue to represent the Integrated schools at Area Planning groups, articulating the out workings of the statutory duty, to the Education Ongoing

+Description of Risk Remedial action taken Projected Time scale to resolve the issue Failure to effectively implement the Integrated Education (NI) Act 2022 Ensure Cases for Change are robust and reflect a robust evidence base to support Development proposals (DP) for approval; and Continue to work with the EA through the Memorandum of Understanding (MOU) and Protocols between NICIE and the EA and the Cross-Directorate Group (CDG).
+Support for development of IE by partnership between NICIE, EA, CSSC and DE Area Planning and IMIE to discuss and identify roles and responsibilities for each organisation in relation to Controlled Integrated Schools.
+NICIE proactive members of the IE Act Steering and Working Groups Review and give feedback on draft Strategic Plan Review and give feedback on Reporting on support for IE from ALBs and other support bodies Regular meetings with the DE Implementation Team Quarterly meetings with DE and DE Implementation Team Ongoing

-I am satisfied that these risks were professionally managed and tolerable and significant progress continues to be made to mitigate these risks.
+I am satisfied that these risks were managed accordingly, and that tolerable and considerable progress continues to mitigate these risks.

-The remaining risk continues to present the greatest challenge to NICIE.
-The risk relates to the failure to increase the number of children benefiting from Integrated Education and to promote Integrated Education.
-The Education landscape continues to undergo significant changes and NICIE must continue to play an important influential role in making Integrated Education something, which school communities would consider to be of benefit to them, to the children and young people and to wider society in the long term.
-The passing of the Private Member's Integrated Education Bill means that NICIE will have to work to ensure the effective implementation of the Bill in collaboration with DE and EA ensuring the work of NICIE complements the duties placed on those organisations to further the development of Integrated Education.
+One of the risks that continues to present the greatest challenge to NICIE relates to the failure to meet demand for Integrated Education and thus enabling parents who want an Integrated school for their child to be able to access it.
+The Integrated Education (NI) Act 2022 means that NICIE will need to work in partnership with DE, statutory and other support bodies to ensure the effective implementation of the Act ensuring the work of NICIE complements the duties placed on those organisations to further the development of Integrated Education.